daigokk/LIA/README.md

         *pY /= this->size;
     }
     ```
+    - However, author discovered that Digilent's Waveforms software already includes a lock-in function!
+Here, and here.
+How convenient!
+    - You may cheack the original function before using this software.

 ## Features ✨
   - 🎛️ Dual-channel lock-in detection
     - Analyze two signals simultaneously with high precision.